 Recognizing that many homeowners do in fact display signs which are in violation of the above restriction without applying for Board approval, this section expands on ARTICLE 17 to define the type, size and placement of signs as defined below for which the Board is prepared to grant blanket approval.

 Your cooperation is requested in being sensitive to the fact that not every resident is awake and up early in the morning.
 For these people, early morning grass cutting, tree trimming roof replacement as well as noisy use of, or work on, motorcycles, cars or boats and other like activities by their neighbors or the contractors hired by them can be very disturbing.
 This is particularly annoying on weekends.
 To avoid a nuisance to your neighbors, please refrain from beginning such noisy activities before 8:00 am.
 Thanks!

 Posting of Notices on Street Lights and Traffic Signs

-The Board passed a resolution at its July 17 meeting to require anyone who takes down pickets from the perimeter fence to replace those that have been removed with new cedar pickets using treated wood screws or best industry practice materials (aluminum ring-shank nails, etc.) to attach to the 2x4s.
+Anyone who takes down pickets from the perimeter fence is required to replace those that have been removed with new cedar pickets using treated wood screws or best industry practice materials (aluminum ring-shank nails, etc.) to attach to the 2x4s.
 If the 2”x4”s are damaged then these should be replaced with new treated pine 2”x4”s.
 The top rail should be 2”x6” cedar and the bottom rot board should be 2”X6” treated pine.

 The use of treated pine pickets on the perimeter fence is prohibited as these warp in the sun and the Board has found that when the old pickets are taken down, especially those that are nailed rather than screwed, the pickets split, break off edges and are for the most part un-fit to for re-use.